Hāpai mō ngā tauira kei waho o Aotearoa Support for students outside New Zealand

 Information to support your teaching and learning, including key contacts and online resources.

-Your Tītoko—Centre for Student Success Adviser is your first point of contact to discuss all queries or concerns related to your studies—admission requirements, academic transcripts, degree planning or audits, credit transfer, approval of exchange programmes, or for help with any other academic matters.
+Your Student Success Adviser (or FGR Adviser if you are a postgraduate research student) is your first point of contact to discuss all queries or concerns related to your studies—admission requirements, academic transcripts, degree planning or audits, credit transfer, approval of exchange programmes, or for help with any other academic matters.
+Your Student Success Adviser also provides holistic advice about student life in general.

-Students studying overseas will need access to Blackboard.
-All information about course requirements will be available on the course pages of Blackboard.
 The connection works best with a VPN (virtual private network) on any device, or if you don’t have a VPN, use a Windows operating system.
+Find out more about Nuku.

-Students who have technical issues can get in touch with the Digital Solutions service desk by phone +64 4 463 5050, email servicedesk@vuw.ac.nz, or via webchat.
+If you have technical issues, you can get in touch with the Digital Solutions service desk by phone +64 4 463 5050, email servicedesk@vuw.ac.nz, or via webchat.

 Disability Services